One of a handful of beach's in Cornwall to hold a prestigious Blue Flag.

-This crescent of golden sand, framed by a glittering bay, has glorious views across to Godrevy Lighthouse, inspiration for Virginia Woolf’s famous novel ‘To the Lighthouse’.
+This crescent of golden sand, framed by the glittering St Ives bay, has glorious views across to Godrevy Lighthouse, inspiration for Virginia Woolf’s famous novel ‘To the Lighthouse’.
 With the benefit of the mildest climate in the UK along with waving palm trees and translucent waters, there is a definite tropical feel to the place.

-Located just a short walk from the centre of St Ives, the award-winning Blue Flag beach at Porthminster is a family favourite for safe swimming while onshore you can simply relax in a deck chair or try your skill at the mini 18 hole golf course where you can also order up freshly made juices and smoothies.
-If you’re feeling peckish the beach is also home to the Porthminster Beach café.
-Serving up great local food, some of which is grown in their adjoining vegetable garden, the café has won many prestigious awards such as Coast magazine’s Best Coastal Café and The Times’ Best Coastal Restaurant.
+Located just a short walk from the centre of St Ives, the award-winning beach at Porthminster is a family favourite for safe swimming, while onshore you can simply relax in a deck chair or try your skill at the mini 18 hole golf course, with its own 19th hole to celebrate at afterwards!

-Parking: Car park overlooking the beach, but can get very busy.
-Try parking at St Erth or Lelant Saltings and enjoy the scenic branch line that runs right into St Ives and a short stroll down to the beach.
+Parking: Car park overlooking the beach but can get very busy.
+Try parking at St Erth or Lelant Saltings and enjoy the scenic branch line that brings you into St Ives Station, overlooking the beach.

-Please note: Dogs are welcome on this beach except between the first Sunday before Easter and 30 September when a seasonal dog ban is in place (2018).
+Dogs are welcome on this beach except between 15th May and 30 September (10am - 6pm) when a seasonal dog ban is in place (2022).

-Sand chairs are provided by Cornwall Mobility in partnership with Disability Cornwall and Isles of Scilly may be available from Porthminster Beach Cafe.
+Sand chairs provided by Cornwall Mobility in partnership with Disability Cornwall and Isles of Scilly may be available from Porthminster Beach Cafe.
 Telephone: 01736 795352

 Not generally known for its surf, more a family beach.
 Might be OK for body boarding?